fahmidur/try-nginx-pqc-1/README.md

 What you see above is the key `ssl_curve`, which returns a code indicating the curve used by NGINX.
 Here the value of `0x11ec`, which is 4588 in hex, and translates to `X25519MLKEM768` according to this document: [IANA TLS Parameters](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-8).

-So at least, for my Chrome browser, this indicates that we are using a hybrid PQC scheme.
+So at least for my Chrome browser, that is Chrome version 133, this indicates that we are using a hybrid PQC scheme.
+And that's interesting.

-## What about the PQC certificates?
+## What about PQC certificates?

 There are no PQC certificates involved here.
 What you will notice in the Dockerfile is that the self-signed certificate generated for this test, is a standard RSA certificte.